 One key factor of a strengthened economy is the positive impact it has on the local way of living.
 Improving factors like infrastructure not only facilitate traveller’s experiences, but can also improve the quality of life for residents.
 Creating better sewage systems, water, roads, telephone and public transport networks are all massive advancements for the local way of living, all thanks to tourism.

 You're preparing yourself for the future

 Change is coming, that much we can be sure of.
-Climate change is already impacting the world in a massive way, weather patterns are changing, food production is being affected, and natural disasters seem to be an almost daily occurence.
+Climate change is impacting the world in a massive way – weather patterns are changing, food production is being affected and natural disasters seem to be an almost daily occurrence.